Greenlandic cuisine: Plants

 Blueberries and crowberries (Empetrum nigrum), harvested in the autumn, often garnish cakes and other desserts.
 Berry compotes accompany meat dishes.
 Seaweed is stored as a reserve food for winter.
 During the summer, roseroot (Sedum rosea), fireweed (Epilobium) leaves, and Greenland lousewort (Pedicularis groenlandica) are gathered.
 Green vegetables are scarce but global climate change has slightly extended the growing season, so Greenlandic farmers are experimenting with new crops, such as broccoli.
 Rice and potatoes are common starches in meals.
 Onions are commonly found in meals.

 Beverages

 Greenlandic coffee is a popular after-dinner drink.
 It typically features hot coffee, whiskey, Kahlúa, Grand Marnier, and whipped cream.
 Served in a bordeaux glass, the coffee is set on fire before drinking.

-Ice beer, that features 2000-year-old natural Arctic ice harvested from glaciers, was pioneered by the Greenland Brewhouse in Narsaq.
+Ice beer, which features 2000-year-old natural Arctic ice harvested from glaciers, was pioneered by the Greenland Brewhouse in Narsaq.
 Currently, the Godthaab Bryghus, in Nuuk, and Icefiord Bryghus, in Ilulissat, brew with glacial water.
 Both crowberries and angelica are brewed into ales at the Icefiord Brewery.

 Until 1954, alcohol sales were heavily restricted in Greenland, so homebrewing is widely popular.